sixin-zh/mpiT/README.md

 mpirun -np 4 th ptest.lua
 ```

-the parallel mnist training using downpour/easgd on 6 cpus and 6 gpus
+the parallel mnist training using *downpour* or *easgd* on 6 CPUs and 6 GPUs

 ```
 mpirun -np 12 th mlaunch.lua